moleculerjs/site/source/docs/0.14/fundamental.md

 [18141] 2016/10/31 13:13:40.732967 [INF] Server is ready
 ```

 Next, create a new directory for our application, create a new `package.json` and install the dependencies.
-We´re going to use `moleculer` to create our services, `moleculer-web` as a HTTP gateway and `nats` for communication.
+We´re going to use `moleculer` to create our services, `moleculer-web` as the HTTP gateway and `nats` for communication.
+In the end your `package.json` should look like this:

 ```json
 // package.json